Vegetarian Low Fodmap Pasta Recipe

-For an end of the year celebration, the healthy the food bloggers with Recipe Redux are each sharing one of their favorite cookbooks and picking a recipe randomly to prepare based on a play of numbers based on celebrating this past year,”2017″ to determine the page number of the recipe that each of uswould make.
-We had also been encouraged to add a little twist to the recipe if we liked.
+I am very excited to share this new variation for a low fodmap pasta recipe!
+For an end of the year, holiday celebration, my friends with the Recipe Redux which is a group of healthy the food bloggers are each sharing one of their favorite cookbooks and picking a recipe randomly to prepare based on a play of numbers based on celebrating this past year,”2017″ to determine the page number of the recipe that each of us would make.
+We had been also been encouraged to add a little twist to the recipe if we liked.

 I just got a new cookbook in the mail this week called The Low-Fodmap Diet: Step by Step by Kate Scarlata and De’de’ Wilson.
 I found my recipe page by combing numbers based on “2017” and decided to drop the “7” and go to page 201.
 By using this combination of numbers, I found a delicious recipe called “The 15-Minute FODMP Dinner, a.k.a.
 Farfalle with Garlic Olive Oil, Parsley and Roasted Red Peppers” which looked wonderful.
 I was inspired!

 You may be wondering, what does low-FODMAP mean?
 FODMAP is an acronym that stands for fermentable oligio,di, mono and polyols.
 There are 5 different types of carbohydrates found in foods that may increase the symptoms for some people with IBS (irritable bowel syndrome).
 Once a person understands which foods cause their sensitivities, they can learn how to balance them in their eating plan to become almost symptom free.
-This new book does a great job explaining step by step what to do with the help of a registered dietitian.
+This new book by Kate and De’De’ does a great job explaining step by step what to do with the help of working with a registered dietitian.

 Farfalle with Parsley, Roasted Peppers and Tofu